appeler/naamkaran/README.md

-## namegen
+## naamkaran: generative model for names

 Using FL Voter Registration Data, we build a generative model for names.

 ### Authors

-Suriyan Laohaprapanon and Gaurav Sood
+Rajashekar Chintalapati and Gaurav Sood